graveljp/smugcli/README.md

 ```

 `folder_threads` control the number of album folders that are processed in
-parallel.  `file_threads` specifies the number fo files that are read from disk
+parallel.  `file_threads` specifies the number of files that are read from disk
 and compared with the server side version in parallel. `upload_threads` controls
 the number of parallel upload operations allowed when sending content to
 SmugMug.
 Keep in mind that too many or too few threads can be harmful to